AY2526S1-CS2103T-T16-4/tp/docs/DeveloperGuide.md

 ---

-### **Use case: Update a Donor's information**
+### **Use case: UC02 - Update a donor's information**

 **Actor**: Admin staff

 **MSS**

-1. Admin staff requests to list donors
+1. Admin staff lists all donors ([UC05](#use-case-uc05---list-all-donors-in-the-system )).
-2. BloodNet displays a list of donors
-3. Admin staff requests to update a specified donor, and provides the fields to update and values to update them with.
+2. Admin staff requests to update a specified donor, and provides the fields to update and values to update them with.
-4. BloodNet updates fields of the donor for which values were supplied.
+3. BloodNet updates fields of the donor for which values were supplied.

 Use case ends.

 **Extensions**
-* 2a.
+* 1a.
 The list is empty.
     * Use case ends.

-* 3a.
+* 2a.
 Donor ID not found.
     * 3a1.
 BloodNet shows an error message.
     * Use case returns to step 3.

-* 3b.
+* 2b.
 One or more invalid values provided.
     * 3b1.
 BloodNet shows an error message.
     * Use case returns to step 3.

 ---

-### **Use case: Search donors by name**
+### **Use case: UC03 - Search donors by name**

 **Actor**: Admin staff